ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 * Answer
     - It might be possible to subtract $0.17$ from the measured value of Z.
-        - It's also possible that there might be some problem with Z, so this isn't absolute.
+        - It's also possible that there might be some problem with Z, so this isn't always true.

 ---